 Newcastle

-Merging industrial grit with Victorian charm, Newcastle remains rooted in tradition – yet its large and energetic student population help this city stay vibrant and cool.
+Merging industrial grit with Victorian charm, Newcastle remains rooted in tradition, yet its large and energetic student population keeps this city vibrant and contemporary.

-While the Quayside was once filled with steamships and coal workers, it’s now a sophisticated urban area that’s become a hub of arts and culture.
-Perfect for riverside walks or cycles, the quayside is also one of the best places in the city to enjoy a meal and some drinks – or a night out ‘on the Toon’, as the locals say.
+While The Quayside was once filled with steamships and coal workers, it’s now a sophisticated urban area and a hub of arts and culture.
+Perfect for riverside walks or cycles, The Quayside is also one of the city’s best places to enjoy some food and drinks – or a night out ‘on the toon’, as the locals say.

-If you want to discover another great example of Newcastle’s resurgence, head to Ouseburn: an area that was once one of the roughest parts of the city.
-The former home of a bleach factory and whaling dock, Ouseburn is now a hip and happening neighbourhood where you can browse bookstores and music shops and eat your way through the many bars and restaurants.
+If you’re looking to discover another great example of Newcastle’s resurgence, head to Ouseburn: an area that was once one of the most neglected parts of the city.
+The former home of a bleach factory and whaling dock, Ouseburn is now a hip and happening neighbourhood where you can browse bookstores and music shops, then eat your way through the many bars and restaurants.

-There are also several excellent art galleries and a beautiful concert hall where you can enjoy a show.
-And, if you fancy learning about the city’s history, you can visit Newcastle Castle or one of the many museums.
+There are also several fascinating art galleries and a beautiful concert hall where you can enjoy a show.
+And, to learn about the city’s history, you can visit Newcastle Castle or one of the many museums.

 16. Bath